Northeast wakes up to deep snow, power outages

 In Manchester Township, New Jersey, police said a teacher was struck by lightning while holding an umbrella on bus duty outside a school.
 The woman felt a tingling sensation but didn’t lose consciousness.
 She was taken to a hospital with minor injuries.

 Porter reported from Newark, New Jersey.
-Associated Press writers Michael Catalini in Morrisville, Pennsylvania; Michael Sisak and Rod Hicks in Philadelphia; Wayne Parry in Atlantic City, New Jersey; Bruce Shipkowski in Toms River, New Jersey, Mark Pratt in Boston, and Rodrique Ngowi in Worcester, Massachusetts, contributed.
+Associated Press writers Michael Catalini in Morrisville, Pennsylvania; Michael Sisak and Rod Hicks in Philadelphia; Wayne Parry in Atlantic City, New Jersey; Bruce Shipkowski in Toms River, New Jersey, and Rodrique Ngowi in Worcester, Massachusetts, contributed.